 Friedrich Dürrenmatt

-Dürrenmatt began studying philosophy and German language and literature at the University of Zurich in 1941, but soon moved to the University of Bern.
-In 1943, he decided to pursue a career as an author and dramatist, abandoning his academic pursuits.
-His first play, "It is written", was penned in 1945-46.
+Dürrenmatt was born in the Emmental, canton of Bern, and was the son of a Protestant pastor.
+His grandfather, Ulrich Dürrenmatt, was a conservative politician.
+In 1935, his family moved to Bern.
+Dürrenmatt began studying philosophy and German language and literature at the University of Zurich in 1941, but transferred to the University of Bern after one semester.
+By 1943, he decided to pursue a career as an author and dramatist, abandoning his academic studies.

 Are you sure you want to delete this?